Ethiopia: Harar and the Danakil Depression

 Visas

 Visas are necessary for many of the destinations we travel to and while we aim to provide you with the most up-to-date information, requirements frequently change and as such for the latest advice we advise that you check with the relevant embassies or contact a reputable visa agency.
-More details can be found here - www.wildfrontierstravel.com/visa
+More details can be found here - https://www.wildfrontierstravel.com/visa

-For this tour UK passport holders currently require a visa for Ethiopia, which can be obtained as an E-Visa.
+For this tour UK passport holders currently require a visa for Ethiopia, which can be obtained as an e-visa.

 Non-UK passport holders or non-UK residents should contact the relevant embassies for individual requirements.

-Further details will be sent out to you on booking, however ensuring that correct and valid visas are obtained remains the sole responsibility of the client.
+If necessary further details will be sent out to you upon booking, however ensuring that correct and valid visas & vaccinations are obtained remains the sole responsibility of the client.

 Extensions

 If you have more time available, why not arrive early to adjust to a new time zone or just to get a feel for the country before your tour starts?
-Or alternatively you might choose to allow a few extra days after the tour to relax or to undertake some further exploration.
+Alternatively, you might choose to allow a few extra days after the tour to relax or to undertake some further exploration.

-The choice is completely yours and we can usually arrange anything from simply additional accommodation and transfers to full tailor-made itineraries.
+The choice is completely yours and we can usually arrange anything from simply additional accommodation and transfers to full tailor-made itineraries*.
+Please contact the office for more details and to discuss your requirements.

 Governmental Travel Advice